Skip to main content

 With Fusion, you can run Nextflow pipelines using the local executor and a cloud storage bucket as the pipeline scratch directory.
 This is useful to scale your pipeline execution vertically with a large compute instance, without the need to allocate a large storage volume for temporary pipeline data.

-This configuration requires the use of Docker (or a similar container engine) for the execution of your pipeline tasks.
+This configuration requires Docker or a similar container engine to run pipeline tasks.

-2. Add the following to your nextflow.conf file:
+2. Add the following to your nextflow.config file:

 wave.enabled = true